unraid/docs/docs/legacy/Articles/upgrading-to-unraid-6.md

 ## Checking your existing version

-To check which version of unRAID is presently running on your server, simply log into the web interface and look in the top right corner of the browser.
+To check which version of Unraid is presently running on your server, simply log into the web interface and look in the top right corner of the browser.